code-shoily/elixir-diary-src/content/post/day-0.md

 end
 ```

-So we have a `foreach`-ish construct here.
+So we have a `foreach`-ish construct.
 It's called comprehension and is better viewed as `for i <- <range> do: ...`.
 The `something do body end`-s have a short form of `something, do: ...` it seems.
 And instead of the `if` as base case in `compute`, could we instead use that piecewise defined thingy?

 ```elixir
 defmodule Fibonacci do